AlxHnr/build.vim/README.md

 ## Configuration

+By default it should work out of the box, but there are a few options to configure this plugin.

+### g:build#autochdir

+If this variable is set and equals to 1, the working directory path of the current buffer will be changed to the path of the build file.

+### Mappings

 This plugin does not map any keys by default.
-Here are some example mappings, which build a specific target after saving all files:
+But here are some example mappings, which build a specific target after saving all files:

 ```vim